RandyVG003/RandyVG003/README.md

 - 👋 Hi, I’m @RandyVG003
 - 👀 I’m interested in ...
 Game development
-- 🌱 I’m currently learning ...
-Whatever I can to help further my knowledge!
+- 🌱 I’m currently learning ... stuff
 - 💞️ I’m looking to collaborate on ... nothing at the moment.
 - 📫 How to reach me ... randyjvallegearhart@gmail.com